5. Backward compatibility on Xbox: the games players miss.

 | Don't miss anything and follow us on Google News! |

-Over the past few days, a seemingly simple question has sparked a massive debate among Xbox players: what game surprises you that is NOT retrocompatible on the Xbox Store?
+Over the past few days, a seemingly simple question has sparked a huge debate among Xbox players: what game surprises you that is NOT retrocompatible on the Xbox Store?
 The conversation, born on Reddit, has quickly filled up with responses that reflect a shared frustration that has been building for years.

 - You might be interested in: All retrocompatible games available on Xbox

-The games that the community misses in Xbox’s retrocompatibility
+Games that the community misses in Xbox’s retrocompatibility

 Below, we’ve compiled all the titles mentioned by players, which are surprising for not being available as retrocompatibles or for not being able to be purchased currently on the Xbox Store: